An Introduction: Australian Shepherd Temperament

 - Poultry

-Despite the fact that Aussies possess a wide variety of fantastic qualities, they can’t learn new things on their own.
-They definitely need your help.
+Even though Aussies possess many fantastic qualities, they can’t learn new things independently.
+They need your help.
 The Australian Shepherds are easy to train.
 However, you should be patient and have enough time to work with your dog.
 In this case, the training process will be smooth and effective.

-Now you know that physical exercises are of great importance to your Aussie dog.
-Mental stimulation is extremely important as well.
+Now you know that physical exercises are essential to your Aussie dog.
+Mental stimulation is significant as well.
 The Australian Shepherds are problem-solvers.
-So, they definitely like to be challenged with intellectual exercises.
+So, they like to be challenged with intellectual exercises.
 Such exercises will help keep your dog’s mind sharp.
-So, in order to stimulate your Aussie’s brain, you should
+So, to stimulate your Aussie’s brain, you should

 - Play interactive games with your dog